DrNagendra619/Epigenomics-Chromatin-Analysis-Pipeline-Visualization-GM12878-ATAC-seq-Data-GSE47753/README.md

 3. Length Consistency

     Finding: Box plots show that the median peak length and interquartile range are remarkably consistent across all autosomes.

-    Insight: This suggests a conserved fundamental structure of open chromatin across the genome, with biological mechanisms of accessibility operating uniformly across chromosomes.

-📝 Citation

-If you use this pipeline or dataset, please cite the original paper:

-Buenrostro, J. D., Giresi, P. G., Zaba, L. C., Chang, H. Y., & Greenleaf, W. J. (2013).
-Transposition of native chromatin for fast and sensitive epigenomic profiling of open chromatin, DNA-binding proteins and nucleosome position.
-Nature Methods, 10(12), 1213–1218.